top of page

 • Schedule an appointment with your dentist as soon as possible.

-• Avoid eating sweet, hard to chew foods, acidic or erosive foods.
+• Avoid eating sweet, hard-to-chew foods, acidic or erosive foods.

 Single teeth crown